 The intention behind RITE is to be quick and efficient.
 So if you’re running RITE on a working product (that’s potentially bigger), break down flows worth testing into smaller components so you can focus on the rapid and iterative aspects of the RITE method.

 Get your team involved: find a specific time every week when you’ll run RITE and invite your teammates to Observe the testing session.

 Categorize the issues accordingly and follow up on them with the necessary changes on the prototype and with the development team.

 After your RITE sessions, quickly run through the findings with your team and make sure everyone is on the same page with the key insights and learnings.
 Especially focus on Category 1 and 2 issues and make sure Category 3 and 4 issues are documented for future monitoring.

-Since you’re running only 1-2 tests per iteration, moderated sessions will be a much smarter way to run this than unmoderated tests.
+Since you’re running only 1-2 tests per iteration, moderated sessions (supporting the participant to think out loud) will be a much smarter way to run this than unmoderated tests.

 Do you need help getting started with RITE?
 PingPong offers consulting services to get you started, schedule a free discovery call.